← Back to research

 AutoAgent

 AutoAgent applies the autoresearch experiment loop pattern to agent harness engineering — give it a task, let it build and iterate on an agent harness autonomously overnight.
-From Third Layer, the team behind Dex.
+From Third Layer (YC W25), the team behind Dex.
+4.5K stars, but no commits since launch week.

 Key takeaways